 Work overload really blows your mind!

-Work stress and chronic headaches go together.
-But too much angst hits you in physical ways you might not realize, resulting in a stress-related disorder.
+Work stress and headaches go together.
+Too much angst hits you in physical ways you might not realize, resulting in a stress-related disorder.
 Here’s a story about how stress overload really blows your mind!

 When you go for long periods of time with unrelenting stress at super-sized levels, your body is in overdrive.
 If you revved your car’s engine non-stop, it would break down.

 That’s what happens when you live a stress-loaded life without relief.
 Your body says, “Enough”.
 And it speaks to you in physical messages.
 You experience chronic pain in your neck, back, or stomach.
 You have serious gut problems, like irritable bowel syndrome.
 Or maybe the body screams at you by powering up headaches so intense that you feel like your brain is about to explode.

 These conditions are stress-related disorders and share a feature called “nerve sensitization”.
 You can develop nerve sensitization that shows up as irritable bowel syndrome, interstitial cystitis, fibromyalgia, migraines, or one of many stress-related disorders.

 Not long ago, I met Bryan, an entrepreneur who had built his construction company from the ground up over a ten-year period.
 He was CEO, COO, and the director of both HR and IT, all at the same time.
 Bryan was also involved hands-on in the day-to-day workings of the business.

 When Bryan came to see me, he had just endured a grueling, three-month stress fest, courtesy of a difficult client.
 Ivan demanded changes that went beyond the scope of the project.
 He then refused to pay for the work when it was completed.
 Ivan’s aggressiveness and arrogance caused three separate project managers to beg Bryan to take them off that job.